 The District will continue to take the necessary steps to prevent deficit spending through revenue enhancement measures and cost containment initiatives.
 The challenge is supporting academic initiatives while addressing the potential for declining enrollment and subsequent losses in State aid.
-Operating with a leaner budget and resources will require constant vigilance and the elimination of non-essential costs.
+Operating with a leaner budget and resources will require constant vigilance and the elimination of nonessential costs.
 Monthly cash flow projections, budget to actual reports, utilizing the five-year comprehensive financial planning model, allocating resources to meet the instructional needs of students and forming cost cutting teams are just some of the measures employed by the District as we move toward the goal of sustained financial solvency.
 Additional plans include efforts to increase the revenue stream through soliciting the support of business leaders; allocating more funds to the classroom; increasing efforts to enroll more students in district schools; and adding more innovative programs that provide for high quality education.
 St. Louis Public Schools is presently accelerating efforts to continue to improve academic performance of all children in the care of the District.

 In addition, the District faces the challenge of educating large concentrations of children and youth, many of whom come from economically depressed backgrounds.
-According to the 2017 US Bureau of Economic Analysis, the per capita personal income for the City was \$43,577 and more than 87% of students in the District qualify for free or reduced-price school lunches.
+According to the U. S. Census Bureau, in 2018 the per median household income for the City was \$41,107, and approximately 24% of the population was living in poverty.